-The best-selling perfumes at Sephora: Chanel, Gucci, Lancome and more
+The best-selling perfumes at Sephora: Chanel, Gucci, Lancôme and more

 _______________________________________________________________________________

-Lancome: La Vie Est Belle
+Lancôme: La Vie Est Belle

-Both sweet and spicy, Lancome La Vie Est Belle ($73 to $123; sephora.com) is a grounding fragrance with hints of vanilla.
+Both sweet and spicy, Lancôme La Vie Est Belle ($73 to $123; sephora.com) is a grounding fragrance with hints of vanilla.

 Translated from French to "Life is beautiful," La Vie Est Belle aims to recreate the carefree spirit of a typical Parisian — so if you want to transport yourself on a fabulous getaway without leaving home, this is the perfume for you.
 One reviewer writes, "It's feminine, sweet, and sophisticated, but so sexy and heavenly at the same time.
 Plus, this lasts forever (especially on clothing)!"